When searching for HR software solutions, it’s easy to run across many different acronyms describing Human Resource systems. What do they really mean?

 Let our experts match you with the perfect HR software vendor today!

 Technical professionals who originally designed the software and computing apparatus used slightly more descriptive and disparate terms to describe their work.
-Personnel software, Human Resources database and background check systems were all terms which were once used, but these days are seen as smaller, interlocking pieces of a more overarching collection of systems known as HRIS, HRMS or HCM.
-Marketers have taken to using these terms as they sound more sophisticated and give the impression of a complete package, rather than just “Employee Software” which may only handle a few aspects of hiring, tracking, management, payroll and all the rest of the myriad applications of a workforce.
+Personnel software, Human Resources database and background check systems were all terms once used, but these days are seen as smaller, interlocking pieces of a more overarching collection of systems known as HRIS, HRMS or HCM.
+Marketers have taken to using these terms as they sound more sophisticated and give the impression of a complete package, rather than just “Employee Software” which may only handle a few aspects of hiring, tracking, management, payroll and the remaining myriad of applications within a workforce.

 What will one of these systems manage?